Andreloui5/3DCreditCardForm/README.md

 export default FormElement;
 ```
 Now move to `FormCard.js`.
-Here, make a component that will create a bootstrapped card with multiple input fields (created with the `FormElement` component).
+Here, make a component that will create a Bootstrap card with multiple input fields (created with the `FormElement` component).

 ```js
 //FormCard.js